 Booking Cruise Excursions for Nassau

 I remember the first time I went on a cruise (many years ago!)
-I booked all my excursions through the cruise.
-They were expensive, but I didn’t know there were other options.
+I booked all my excursions through the cruise line.
+They were expensive, but I didn’t know there were any other alternatives.
 Now, there are many options for booking cruise excursions.
-You can save a lot of money if you book the tour directly or through a third party.
+You can save a lot of money if you book the tour directly or through a third party like Cruise Critic.

-Atlantis is more than your typical resort.
+Atlantis is more than your typical resort and it’s only two miles from the Nassau cruise port.
 In addition to two gorgeous beaches and 11 pools, it has a waterpark (Aquaventure), casino, aquarium, and more.
 Plenty of attractions cater to kids and there are also some water slides (like the Leap of Faith) for only the very brave.
 My favorite ride was the Current which is like a lazy river on steroids.

 Recommended by Jennifer from Luxe Adventure Traveler